18 September 2015

-The new Residential Tenancy (Deposit Scheme Regulations) will come into force in February 2015.
-The new regulations will introduce a scheme under which landlords will pass on deposits paid by tenants to an independent third-party who will hold the deposit for the duration of a tenancy, giving tenants greater confidence that the money they have paid is being held securely and will be repaid smoothly at the end of an agreement.
+The scheme will begin operating in November this year and will mean that landlords will pass on deposits paid by tenants to Mydeposits Jersey who will hold the payment for the duration of a tenancy.
+The scheme aims to give tenants greater confidence that the money they have paid is being held securely and will be repaid smoothly at the end of an agreement.
+A promotional campaign will be carried out to ensure the public is aware of how a scheme will work and that both landlords and tenants fully understand their rights and obligations before a scheme begins operating.

-The new regulations also provide a free and independent dispute resolution service to assist when landlords and tenants were unable to agree over the return of a deposit.
+Mydeposits Jersey will also provide a free and independent dispute resolution service to assist when landlords and tenants are unable to agree over the return of a deposit.
 Although both parties will still have the option of legal action it is hoped that the new provision will give people greater confidence that disputes can be resolved quickly, effectively and fairly.

-The regulations are part of a continuing programme of work being undertaken by the Strategic Housing Unit based within the Chief Minister’s Department which is modernising the statutory framework for the residential rental sector in Jersey.
+The regulations are part of a continuing programme of work being undertaken by the Strategic Housing Unit which is modernising the statutory framework for the residential rental sector in Jersey.